-2 This chapter provides general information regarding the planned field activities to be completed 3 as part of this Work Plan.
+- 2 This chapter provides general information regarding the planned field activities to be completed - as part of this Work Plan.
+3

-4 3.1 SITE SAFETY AND AWARENESS
+3.1 4 SITE SAFETY AND AWARENESS

-5 All work will be accomplished in accordance with Army safety measures.
-A project-specific Accident Prevention Plan (APP)/Site Safety and Health Plan (SSHP) has been developed for 6 sampling activities at FWDA.
-The APP/SSHP defines the roles and responsibilities of site 7 personnel, establishes proper levels of personal protective equipment (PPE), and describes 8 emergency response and contingency procedures.
-The associated Activity Hazard Analyses define 9 hazards associated with each type of work activity and how those hazards will be mitigated.
-The 10 11 APP/SSHP will be reviewed by site personnel prior to performing any site work.
-In addition, taskspecific Activity Hazard Analyses will be reviewed before any new tasks are performed and 12 13 periodically during daily tailgate safety meetings.

-14 All work will be completed by a supervisor, operators, and technicians that have successfully

-15 completed 40-hour Hazardous Waste Operations and Emergency Response training in accordance

-16 with 29 U.S. Code of Federal Regulations 1910.120.
-A dedicated Site Safety and Health Officer

-17 (SSHO) will be on site during all field activities associated with implementation of this Work Plan.

-18 The SSHO will be responsible for conducting site-specific training, daily tailgate safety meetings,

-19 and periodic safety inspections.

-20 The SSHO will also be responsible for ensuring site monitoring, worker training, and effective

-21 selection and use of PPE.
-The SSHO will have completed the Occupational Safety and Health

-22 Administration (OSHA) 30-hour Construction Safety Course prior to being tasked to fill the
+- 5 All work will be accomplished in accordance with Army safety measures.
+A project-specific - Accident Prevention Plan (APP)/Site Safety and Health Plan (SSHP) has been developed for 6 - sampling activities at FWDA.
+The APP/SSHP defines the roles and responsibilities of site 7 - personnel, establishes proper levels of personal protective equipment (PPE), and describes 8 - 9 emergency response and contingency procedures.
+The associated Activity Hazard Analyses define - hazards associated with each type of work activity and how those hazards will be mitigated.
+The 10 - APP/SSHP will be reviewed by site personnel prior to performing any site work.
+In addition, task-11 - 12 specific Activity Hazard Analyses will be reviewed before any new tasks are performed and - periodically during daily tailgate safety meetings.
+13 - 14 All work will be completed by a supervisor, operators, and technicians that have successfully - completed 40-hour Hazardous Waste Operations and Emergency Response training in accordance 15 - with 29 U.S. Code of Federal Regulations 1910.120.
+A dedicated Site Safety and Health Officer 16 - 17 (SSHO) will be on site during all field activities associated with implementation of this Work Plan. - The SSHO will be responsible for conducting site-specific training, daily tailgate safety meetings, 18 - and periodic safety inspections.
+19 - 20 The SSHO will also be responsible for ensuring site monitoring, worker training, and effective - 21 selection and use of PPE.
+The SSHO will have completed the Occupational Safety and Health - 22 Administration (OSHA) 30-hour Construction Safety Course prior to being tasked to fill the - 23 position.

-23 position.

-24 3.2 QUALITY CONTROL
+3.2 QUALITY CONTROL 24

-In order to attain data of sufficient quality to support project objectives, specific procedures are required to allow evaluation of data quality.
-The quality assurance/quality control (QA/QC) procedures and requirements for their evaluation will comply with the U.S. Department of Defense Quality Systems Manual (QSM), Version 5.4 (U.S. Department of Defense, 2021).
+- In order to attain data of sufficient quality to support project objectives, specific procedures are 25 - required to allow evaluation of data quality.
+The quality assurance/quality control (QA/QC) 26 - procedures and requirements for their evaluation will comply with the U.S. Department of Defense 27 - 28 Quality Systems Manual (QSM), Version 5.4 (U.S. Department of Defense, 2021).